Professorships & Chairs

 Canada Research Chairs

-Tier 2 Canada Research Chair, Finance and International Competitiveness
+Mohammad Rahaman, Tier 2 Canada Research Chair, International Finance and Competitiveness

 The business world has seen its share of financial crises and cases of white-collar fraud in recent years.
 It is in desperate need of a life raft to help it avoid similar calamities in the future.